 - Built-in marketing and communication tools to send tailored offers to customer segments

-- Detailed inventory and supplier database to manage item descriptions, pricing, low stock alerts, and more
+- Detailed inventory and supplier database to manage item descriptions, pricing, low-stock alerts, and more

 2. GrazeCart — Best for Farm Stores or Butchers That Sell Primarily Online